blondie7575/WeeGUI/Documentation.md

 ####WGSetGlobalCursor
 Changes the position of the global system cursor.
-Most programs should not normally need to do this, and it may have unpredictable results on WeeGUI or Applesoft's visual appearance.
+Most programs should not normally need to do this, and it may have unpredictable effects on WeeGUI or Applesoft's visual appearance.

 <table width=100%><tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
 X:		WGSetGlobalCursor